nakhtar313/nakhtar313/README.md

 ## Welcome to my GitHub profile!

-- I’m a backend developer and I love talking with terminal.
+- I’m a backend developer and I love talking with terminals.
 So far, I've built numerous backends for web, mobile, and desktop apps.
 - My backpack has:
   - JavaScript (Node.js, Nest.js, Express.js, Electron.js)
   - Python